What is Diversity Certification?

 If you simply learn how to conduct a diversity training, you are not likely to know how to develop a strategic plan or work competently with the leadership.
 Focusing on compliance and equal opportunity will limit your ability to serve the organization in the broader role required to produce change.
 We teach you to be The Expert with the competence to create an inclusive and productive organization.

-Our institute for diversity certification is the new Diversity Leadership Academy.
+Our institute for diversity certification is the Diversity Leadership Academy.
 Once you enter our program, you become a member of our We Can Do This community, which is for CDP graduates.
 There are loads of resources on the site, discussion threads to get your questions answered, and coaching sessions with DTUI.com consultants at no extra charge.
 You can also pick up the phone and get coaching from us at no extra charge–as many times as you need — after receiving certification.

 WE ARE THAT COMMITTED TO YOUR SUCCESS!